A local’s list of the top tourist attractions, highlights, and things to do in Munich.

 Then there are three other castles within the city limits: Alter Hof, Schleissheim Palace and Blutenburg you might want to check out.
 And of course, there are quite a lot of wonderful churches to check out.
 Fürstenfeld Abbey should be at the top of your list, but there are actually two stellar churches in the pedestrian area: St. Michael’s Church and the Bürgersaalkirche.

 Munich also has a very lovely zoo, a safari park (Wildpark Poing), and a Sealife aquarium, if that is something you are interested in.
 Or you could watch a soccer match with FC Bayern München at the Allianz Arena.
 There are also quite a couple of walking tours available: Like Third Reich tour, or a medieval midnight tour.
+The sheer diversity is why I’d recommend visiting Munich and not Berlin if time is short.

 Best time to visit Munich